-AEC, the AVERE E-Mobility Conference is our European conference, a gathering. where all aspects of e-mobility are covered: the latest topics from the leading academic authorities on EVs, discussion and information on new policies at EU level and in the different countries, and industry’s success stories, glimpses of the future and state of the art products.
+AEC, the AVERE E-Mobility Conference is our European conference, a gathering where all aspects of e-mobility are covered: the latest findings from the leading academic authorities on EVs, discussion and information on new policies at the EU level and in the different countries, as well as industry’s success stories, glimpses of the future and state of the art products.
 AEC is an excellent arena for networking and informal discussions with experts.

-The AEC is about sharing knowledge, best-case scenarios, and a range of experience from academia, industry and the public sector to accelerate progress for the electrification of transport in Europe.
+The conference is about sharing knowledge, best-case scenarios, and a range of experience from academia, industry and the public sector to accelerate progress for the electrification of transport in Europe.

-The AEC is an opportunity to hear more about the cutting-edge developments in the sector as well as gain insights into the most effectively designed policies that will be key for the continued growth of the e-mobility sector on the continent.
+The AEC also constitutes an opportunity to hear more about the cutting-edge developments in the sector as well as gain insights into the most effectively designed policies that will be key for the continued growth of the e-mobility sector on the continent.

-AEC2021 will take place in Brussels on December 13-14 at the SQUARE Conference Centre.
+AEC2021 took place in Brussels on December 13-14 at the SQUARE Conference Centre.

 One of the essential objectives for this decade is to ensure that newly sold road vehicles in Europe are 100% electric by 2030.

 This goal is rooted in the necessity to respond promptly to the climate crisis and reduce CO² emissions rapidly, and in the equally pressing need to improve air quality, the underlying cause of many health issues among the broader population.